Stretching With Yoga Blocks:

 1. Start the downward dog on all fours with a block under each hand.
 The blocks should be shoulder width at the front of your mat, lengthwise.

-2. Place one hand (palms-down) on each block, shoulder width.
+2. Then, place one hand (palms-down) on each block, shoulder width.

 3. Next, press into the toes, start lifting your knees and hips (toward the ceiling & back) slowly, pushing up with your feet.
-Press outward through the fingers and edges of your hands.
+Then, press outward through the fingers and edges of your hands.

 4. As you continue to move the hips up and back, press the heels into the mat, stretching the calves.